AppliedMechanics/AMfe/docs/notes.rst

 >>> plt.colorbar()
 >>> plt.set_cmap('jet') # 'jet' is default; others looking good are 'hot'

-How to show the sparsity pattern of a sparse matrix `A_csr`:
+How to show the sparsity pattern of a sparse matrix :code:`A_csr`:

 >>> plt.spy(A_csr, marker=',')

+You can use different markers, as :code:`','` are pixels and very small, they make sense when large matrices are involved.
+However, for small matrices, :code:`'.'` gives a good picture.

 Plot on log scales: